dreamcatcher-tech/network/Inbox/2024-07-06 1107 rapid switching between threads.md

 ?
 What does calling an agent look like, where you want to do that in the third person ?
 This is calling an agent as a function, which we would detect in the UI and decorate differently to a normal tool call.
 You could tell backchat that you wanted to jump into that thread and talk to it directly.

+We would keep the backchat component always loaded and ready, so when you switch to backchat it is always crisp.
+Burn every other agent except backchat, since that is the good one.

+Pushing the backchat button would not change the focus serverside, and would delay a focus switch until the model had time to respond.

 ? should a thread be upserted, or always created ? booting backchat should optionally create the first thread Backchat can be used to start a thread but also can start the thread using its ai tool calls